How Claude Skills turn chaotic AI prompts into actual AI employees

 - Analyzing app store screenshots and suggesting improvements

-- Writing product descriptions in my company's specific style
+- Writing product descriptions in a company's specific style

-- Creating onboarding sequences that follow our established patterns
+- Creating onboarding sequences that follow established patterns

-Each of these became its own Skill, complete with examples, frameworks, and specific instructions for output format.
-Now when I need a product description reviewed, I just drop it into my copywriting Skill and get back detailed, actionable feedback in the exact format I want.
+Each of these becomes its own Skill, complete with examples, frameworks, and specific instructions for output format.
+Now when a product description needs reviewing, just dropping it into the copywriting Skill returns detailed, actionable feedback in the exact format wanted.

-This took me way too long to figure out, but the quality of your reference materials makes or breaks your Skills.
+This takes too long to figure out, but the quality of reference materials makes or breaks Skills.
 Generic examples from around the web?
 Meh.
 Your own work, annotated with your thinking?
 Gold.

-When I built my app store optimization Skill, I didn't just throw in some random successful apps.
-I included:
+When building an app store optimization Skill, don't just throw in some random successful apps.
+Include:

-- Screenshots from apps in my specific industry
+- Screenshots from apps in your specific industry

-- My own notes on what made certain copy effective
+- Personal notes on what made certain copy effective

-- Failed experiments and what I learned from them
+- Failed experiments and what was learned from them

-- The specific metrics I care about (conversion rate, download velocity, user feedback themes)
+- The specific metrics you care about (conversion rate, download velocity, user feedback themes)

-The Skill learned not just what good looks like, but what good looks like for my specific context.
+The Skill learns not just what good looks like, but what good looks like for your specific context.

-Instead of writing those massive prompts every time, my workflow now looks like this:
+Instead of writing massive prompts every time, the workflow becomes:

 - Identify the task type (copywriting review, product description, competitor analysis)